Pylons/deform/docs/serialization.rst

 submission data by pre-converting the data from a flat mapping into a set of mappings, sequences, and strings during deserialization.

-However, if a widget doesnt want to do anything fancy and a particular widget is completely equivalent to one form control, it doesn't need to use any Peppercorn structure markers in its rendering.
+However, if a widget doesn't want to do anything fancy and a particular widget is completely equivalent to one form control, it doesn't need to use any Peppercorn structure markers in its rendering.